LucaRainone/jquasi/README.md

 using a chainable|comfortable syntax.
 Frameworks like Angular, React or Vuejs may be oversized for a simple page with little interactivity.

 In this case jquasi might help.
-With this **3kB** library ou can do something like this:
+With this **3kB** library you can do something like this:

 ```